 This program was launched in 2018 to address several concerns in both the farming and conservation arenas.
 These include:

 - Rapid loss of farmland to development

-- The increasing age of Ohio's farmers, many with no family to take over the farm.
+- Increasing age of Ohio’s farmers, many with no family to take over the farm

-- The financial difficulties faced by new farmers in acquiring land.
+- Financial difficulties faced by new farmers in acquiring land

 The Food and Farm Initiative aims to preserve family farmland, while helping new farmers learn the trade and build their own enterprises, in ways that protect our ecosystems and keep the fruits of their labors within our local economy.
 Ultimately, we hope this will support strong, healthy, economically secure communities in our region.

 How can you get involved?